proxy-wasm/spec/abi-versions/v0.2.1/README.md

 ### Functions exposed by the host environment

+All functions exposed by the host are required.

 All Proxy-Wasm functions exposed by the host return [`proxy_status_t`], which indicates status of the call (success, invalid memory access, etc.).
 Return values are written into memory pointed by `return_<value>`